aarush67/Vitality/README.md

 > [Releases](https://github.com/aarush67/Vitality/releases)

 1. Download the `.dmg`
-2. Drag `Vitality.app` to your `/Applications` folder
+2. Drag `Vitality.app` into your `/Applications` folder
-3. Launch it — the icon appears in your menu bar!
+3. Launch it — the icon will appear in your menu bar

 ### Option 2: Build from Source